-Palliative care can help a person at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the leukemia, such as chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-Treatment by phase
+Treatment options by phase

 Treatment with a TKI only works well for a few months for patients in blast crisis, but it can help to control the CML while a stem cell/bone marrow transplant is being arranged.
 If the transplant can be done while imatinib or dasatinib is working, then the long-term results are better.
 Stem cell/bone marrow transplantation in the blast phase is less successful than in chronic phase, but this approach has worked well for some patients.
-Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute myeloid leukemia (AML) .
+Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute leukemia, such as acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL) .
 The chance of remission from this approach is about 20% to 30%, although the leukemia recurs for most patients within weeks to a few months.
 Hydroxyurea (see Chemotherapy, above) is often given to patients because it can help control blood cell levels.
 If stem cell/bone marrow transplantation is not an option, the doctor may recommend a clinical trial .

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.